 While we believe our intellectual property allows us to pursue our current development programs, several companies and academic institutions are pursuing alternate approaches to gene therapy and have built intellectual property around these approaches and methods.
+For example, Institute Pasteur controls a patent family related to vector elements for lentiviral-based gene therapy.
+These patents relate to an element that improves nuclear localization.
+While these patents began expiring in 2019, and will entirely expired by 2023, if our products were to launch before these 2023, we may need to secure a license.
 In addition, we may not be aware of all third-party intellectual property rights potentially relating to our technology and product candidates.
 Publications of discoveries in the scientific literature often lag the actual discoveries, and patent applications in the U.S. and other jurisdictions are typically not published until 18 months after filing or, in some cases, not at all.
 Therefore, we cannot be certain that we were the first to make the inventions claimed in any owned or any licensed patents or pending patent applications, or that we were the first to file for patent protection of such inventions.